POMATu/clipboard-guard/README.md

 # clipboard-guard

-Remember how you accidentally sent your nudes to public discord server or your boss because fukin ctrl+c didnt worked?
+Remember how you accidentally sent your nudes to public discord server or your boss because fukin ctrl+c didnt work?
 Never again.

 # Installation